Introduction to Refinishing & FAQs

 Does it look like it’s painted?

 Usually it takes a sharp eye to discern a good refinish job from a new tub.
-Part of that result stems from quality equipment, materials and experience.
+We combine quality equipment, top quality materials and decades of experience.

 Can my tub be refinished a second or third time?